 In Crestone, you can also experience Hindu chanting in an ashram, or climb a ziggurat symbolizing the link between gods and humans.
 The choices are endless in this spiritual mecca at an elevation of 8,000 feet.

-Summer brings outdoor concerts and great hiking weather if you want to bag one of the local 14ers, Crestone Peak or Crestone Needle.
-The Crestone Energy Fair in late August is one of the nation’s longest-running sustainability fairs, showcasing innovative ideas in sustainable construction and lifestyle.
+The summer months bring outdoor concerts and great hiking weather if you want to bag one of the local 14ers, Crestone Peak or Crestone Needle.

 Fall and winter are perfect for visiting one of the nearby hot springs, and you can welcome spring by celebrating International Earth Day at Shumei, a Japanese spiritual center open to all.